4 reasons to stick with public relations for the long haul

 2. It takes time to learn your company and plan an effective strategy.

 Some companies hire a PR firm only for a specific project, like a big announcement or a product release.
 This isn’t a proactive way to achieve long-term success.
 By the time your PR firm gets all the details about your company and product, the project is often nearly over.
 Just as momentum builds, the campaign ends.
-We’ve had reporters reach out with interest that never came to fruition because the PR relationship with the company had ended.
+We’ve had reporters reach out with interest that never panned out because the PR relationship with the company had ended.

 3. Quick hits don’t have staying power.

 It’s important to remember that quick media hits often don’t stick.
-You may get a flutter of media interest, however it fades swiftly.
-With a long-term PR campaign, you have a partner dedicated to building your reputation and making relationships with the media that endure.
+You may get a flutter of media interest before it fades swiftly.
+With a long-term PR campaign, you have a partner dedicated to building your reputation and forging enduring relationships with the media.

 4. The biggest media outlets often require the most time and effort.